apeskinian/p4_watch-o-tron/README.md

     | :---: | :---: | :---: |
     | ![screenshot](documentation/features/addwatch/wot_feature_add_watch_mobile.png "watch-o-tron add watch mobile") | ![screenshot](documentation/features/addwatch/wot_feature_add_watch_tablet.png "watch-o-tron add watch tablet") | ![screenshot](documentation/features/addwatch/wot_feature_add_watch_desktop.png "watch-o-tron add watch desktop") |

-    Once you have entered the info and clicked on Add Watch you are presented with the details for confirmation including any image uploaded.
-If no image was chosen a placeholder is used.
-Only the Make, Movement Type and user List are required when entering a watch.
+    Once you have entered the info and clicked on Add Watch, you are presented with the details for confirmation, including any image uploaded.
+If no image was chosen, a placeholder is used.
+Only the Make, Movement Type, and user list are required when entering a watch.
 You can add more later if required.
-If you decide you no longer wish to add this watch you can click on cancel to return to the list you were viewing.
+If you decide you no longer wish to add this watch, you can click on cancel to return to the list you were viewing.

     | Watch confirmation mobile | Watch confirmation tablet | Watch confirmation desktop |
     | :---: | :---: | :---: |